 Have you tried Amish Baked Oatmeal yet?
-Well do it!
-You won’t regret it.
-You’ll love that you can make it on Sunday and rewarm it and enjoy it for breakfast for the next few days too (if you have a small family that is, if you don’t, sorry it will go in no time).
+I highly recommend it!
+You’ll love that you can make it on Sunday and rewarm it and enjoy it for breakfast for the next few days too (if you have a small family that is.
+If you don’t, it will go in no time!).
 It’s a hearty, delicious way to start any morning!

-I just will never be one of those people that can give up sweets.
+I just will never be one of those people who can give up sweets.
 Addicted?
 Maybe.
 Okay with that?
 Yes.

 The great thing about this delicious Amish Baked Oatmeal is that it can fit in to nearly all of the above categories.
 It’s a nutritious breakfast full of fiber and a fair amount of protein (if you serve it up with more milk).